-Washington County Community Services recognizes that homelessness exists in Washington County, and that those experiencing homelessness deserve access to services to assist them in becoming stably housed, as well as assist them with accessing other resources to meet their basic needs.
+Washington County Community Services recognizes that homelessness exists in Washington County and that those experiencing homelessness deserve access to services to assist them in becoming stably housed, as well as assist them with accessing other resources to meet their basic needs.
 The Homeless Outreach Services Team (HOST) provides these services to residents of Washington County.
 HOST consists of four social workers, a supervisor, and one support staff person.
-Together, they manage a housing resource line where calls may be placed 24/7, and will be returned within one business day.
-The housing resource line number is 651-430-6488.
-HOST also manages public walk-in hours where households seeking homeless services may meet with a HOST social worker in person without an appointment.
-HOST is only able to see four households per day on a first come, first served basis during these hours.
+Together, they manage a housing resource line (651-430-6488 ) where calls may be placed 24/7 and will be returned within one business day.

-Singles or families that have completed an intake with St. Andrew’s and are waiting for space contact may contact the County Homeless Outreach Services Team.
-Households must be seen in person to seek shelter.
-HOST has walk-in hours.
+Singles or families that have completed an intake with St. Andrew’s and are waiting for space:

-Coordinated Entry is a regional system that connects homeless households with housing programs, and includes Anoka, Dakota, Scott and Carver counties, as well as Washington.
+Coordinated Entry is a regional system that connects homeless households with housing programs and includes Anoka, Dakota, Scott, Carver, and Washington counties .
 Anyone assessed by an approved access point within these counties will be placed on the same housing priority list.
-Start the assessment.

 *It is essential that all households apply for Emergency Assistance first.
 The other two resources can only assist if households have been denied Emergency Assistance.

 See information on other financial programs that the county administers.

 The Washington County HOST does have access to limited grant money to assist households with a damage deposit and/or first month rent if that is a barrier to housing.
 To be considered for this resource, contact the housing resource line 651-430-6488.